 Romeo’s defence counsel argued that despite these confessions, his client was innocent.
 He led evidence from two experts who stated that Romeo suffered from antisocial personality disorder, and that he had a propensity “to lie and to invent stories to make him feel important.”
 The experts believed Romeo’s desire to feel important had prompted him to falsely confess to Leopold’s murder.
 Moreover, on the very night of his (false) confession, Romeo had recanted his confession to another police officer.
-He had explained that he was innocent, but he and Neil were collaborating on a scheme to send the police “on a wild goose chase” and enable them to collect the reward money from Neil’s report of his false confession.
+He had explained that he was innocent, and that he and Neil had come up with a scheme to send the police “on a wild goose chase” and enable them to collect the reward money from Neil’s report of his false confession.
 Romeo has consistently maintained that he is innocent from this recantation until the present time.

 Romeo’s lawyer, Arthur Cogan, also pointed out that the police had lost many pieces of evidence that should have been presented in the case, including a hair sample taken from Romeo and fingernail scrapings, blood and hair samples taken from Leopold.
 He asked the jury to “look very carefully at the lack of a proper police investigation in arriving at their verdict.”

 Despite these troubling features of the evidence, the jury found Romeo guilty on November 7, 1972, and he was sentenced him to life in prison with no parole eligibility for ten years.